kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

-- Test that QueueingHint works.
 - Make plugin work for DaemonSet, StatefulSet, Job, etc.
+- Consider to protect pods that have node-selectors, PDBs, and other rules.
+- Add batch scheduling.
 - Add a global timer, if plan is not completed within a certain timeframe, deactivate the plan.
-- Double check that we are not looking at only running pods but rather all pods assigned to a node (allocated)
-- Look how to put pods in correct queue for faster plan execution and other pods not to be scheduled.
-- Write something about the snapshotlister that it lags one scheduling cycle.
 - Cleanup code (incl. python) and write proper readme.
-- Consider to protect pods that have node-selectors, PDBs, and other rules
-- Add a diff in python code, so only needed changes are sent to plugin.
-- Check that the scheduler runs the plan correctly.
-- Consider to evict lower priority pods first, instead of just evicting the lowest amount of pods.
-- Simplify code and update readme.
 - Demo: Next week.
-- Test if python solver timing depends heavily on the node it is executed on (CPU type, etc.)

-## Later
+## Later TODOs
+- Faster algorithm using simple heuristics.
 - Fix Neri's code or know what has been done.
-- Make my own heuristic based optimization plan.
 - Instead of having my own script for loading into kind, use the same method as done in Neri's repo, see his Makefile in root.
 Also, check his scheduler-config under manifests\optimizedpreemption

-## Optional improvements
+## Optional TODOs

-- Only send needed changes from python to go.
-- Consider to make a delay when evicting pods to avoid race conditions when they are recreated.
-- Maybe different order of constraints should be considered.
+- Consider to evict lower priority pods first, instead of just evicting the lowest amount of pods.

+## Test
+- Double check that we are not looking at only running pods but rather all pods assigned to a node (allocated)
+- Check that the scheduler runs the plan correctly.
+- Test if python solver timing depends heavily on the node it is executed on (CPU type, etc.)
+- Large scale test

+## Write
+- Write something about the snapshotlister that it lags one scheduling cycle.
+- Write about QueuingHints that it is new and we use it for reschedule queued pods.
+- Write about atomics and we only use configmap for debugging.
+- Write about Reserve/Unreserve and we use it for making sure pods gets scheduled to the node otherwise we can try again.
+We need this to ensure race conditions not happens.
+We cannot rely on snapshot alone.

 ## Testing plan